CastagnaIT/plugin.autoupdatekodi/README.md

 2) Enable `Automatic installations`
 3) Select `Install Task`

-When you choose to uninstall this add-on remember to execute `Delete Task`, nothing happens if you do not do this, but an unused entry called `Kodi_Install_NoUAC` remains saved in the Windows Task Scheduler.
+When you choose to uninstall this add-on remember to execute `Delete Task` from the settings, nothing happens if you do not do this, but an unused entry called `Kodi_Install_NoUAC` remains saved in the Windows Task Scheduler.

 ## License